Kishan1835/Kishan1835/README.md

 # 💫 About Me:
-I'm a BCA final-year student at SRM University<br>
+I'm a MCA first year student at SRM Easwari Engineering College<br>
 🔭 I’m currently working on my React Skills <br>👯 I’m looking to collaborate on frontend development<br>🌱 I’m also learning Bash scripting<br>💬 Ask me about Frontend, Networking, Linux and cloud DevOps<br>⚡ Fun fact - Not an Software Engineer